Acekorneya/Ark-Survival-Ascended-Server/README.md

 1. The container will automatically download the latest version of ArkServerAPI from the official GitHub repository
 2. The API will be installed to the correct location in your server files
+3. The Visual C++ 2019 Redistributable (required by ArkServerAPI) will be automatically installed in the Proton environment
-3. The server will start with the API enabled
+4. The server will start with the API enabled
-4. On subsequent starts, the container will check for API updates and install them if available
+5. On subsequent starts, the container will check for API updates and install them if available

+### Windows Dependencies in Linux Environment

+ArkServerAPI requires Windows-specific dependencies (specifically Microsoft Visual C++ 2019 Redistributable) to function.
+Despite running in a Linux environment, our solution handles this by:

+1. Automatically downloading the required Visual C++ 2019 Redistributable installer
+2. Using Wine/Proton to install it within the Proton environment that runs the Windows-based ARK server
+3. Setting appropriate Wine DLL overrides to ensure the API loads properly
+4. Performing verification tests to confirm the API can load successfully

+This approach allows you to use ArkServerAPI seamlessly in our Linux-based container without having to manually install any Windows dependencies.

 ### Installing Plugins